Katsuhisa Fujii: Ultimate Fighting Championship

-PRIDE Fighting Championships
+Pride Fighting Championships

-After joining Naoya Ogawa's team in Universal Fighting-Arts Organization, Fujii got to debut in PRIDE Fighting Championships in May 2004.
+After joining Naoya Ogawa's team in Universal Fighting-Arts Organization, Fujii got to debut in Pride Fighting Championships in May 2004.
 His first bout was against Korean newcomer Jin O Kim, whom Fujii dominated with knees and punches before submitting him to a rear naked choke.

-Fujii then was pitted against the returning Igor Vovchanchyn, former runner-up to the PRIDE Openweight Grand Prix 2000.
+Fujii then was pitted against the returning Igor Vovchanchyn, former runner-up to the Pride Openweight Grand Prix 2000.
 Immediately overpowered by Vovchanchyn, the Japanese tried to avoid his striking, which gained him a red card.
 Minutes later, Vovchanchyn dropped Fujii and finished him with soccer kicks.

 Professional wrestling career

 Pro Wrestling Zero-One (2003–2004)

-He was introduced in Zero-One in January 2003 as a new ally to his mentor Ogawa.
+He was introduced in Pro Wrestling Zero-One in January 2003 as a new ally to his mentor Ogawa.
 Immediately after, Fujii and him challenged the reigning NWA Intercontinental Tag Team Champions, Matt Ghaffari and Tom Howard, but were defeated.
-Fujii remained as a Japanese loyalist, teaming up with native wrestlers against Ghaffari and his American faction from UPW, while also doing small appearances for shoot-style wrestling promotion U-style, founded by Kiyoshi Tamura.
+Fujii remained as a Japanese loyalist, teaming up with native wrestlers against Ghaffari and his American faction from UPW, while also doing small appearances for shoot-style wrestling promotion U-Style, founded by Kiyoshi Tamura.

 Ogawa and him teamed up again in July, when they competed at the OH Tag Festival.
-They were successful, reaching the finals after eliminating Howard' and Ghaffari's own teams, as well as Mexican legends Dos Caras Jr. and Lizmark Jr., and then defeated Kevin Randleman and The Predator at the finals to win the tournament.
-Fujii also followed this victory by winning also the U-style tournament Kiyoshi Tamura Challenger, earning him a match against Tamura which Katsuhisa lost.
+They were successful, reaching the finals after eliminating Howard and Ghaffari's own teams, as well as Mexican legends Dos Caras Jr. and Lizmark Jr., and then defeated Kevin Randleman and The Predator at the finals to win the tournament.
+Fujii also followed this victory by winning also the U-Style tournament Kiyoshi Tamura Challenger, earning him a match against Tamura which Katsuhisa lost.
 Ogawa and him kept teaming until the end of the year, when they both left Zero-One for Hustle.